kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How does scale-down work?

 Every 10 seconds (configurable by `--scan-interval` flag), if no scale-up is needed, Cluster Autoscaler checks which nodes are unneeded.
-A node is considered for removal when:
+A node is considered for removal when **all** below conditions hold:

 * The sum of cpu and memory requests of all pods running on this node is smaller than 50% of the node's allocatable.
 (Before 1.1.0, node capacity was used